'Medicare-for-all' battle kicks off with tense and emotional House hearing

 “It doesn’t have catastrophic [coverage] -- you have to go buy it.
 It doesn’t have dental.
 It’s not as good as the plans that you can buy under the Affordable Care Act.
 So I say to them, come in with your ideas, but understand that we’re either gonna have to improve Medicare -- for all, including seniors -- or else people are not gonna get what they think they’re gonna get,” she said in an interview with Rolling Stone.
 “And by the way, how’s it gonna be paid for?”

-The response has led to concerns from progressives that the hearing would amount to little more than"deliberation theater," charging that Primus was involved in planning the hearing.
+The response has led to concerns from progressives that the hearing would amount to little more than "deliberation theater," charging that Primus was involved in planning the hearing.

 But congressional Democrats have strongly pushed back on those claims, saying only the Rules Committee -- not the speaker's office or anyone else in the Democratic Party leadership -- has the final say over the proceedings, and that the hearing is designed to quickly but thoroughly consider the proposal.